-The Fund asset value increased by £428m to £1.752bn as at 31 March 2021 from £1.324bn as at 31 March 2020.
-This was largely as a result of exceptional performance within the equity funds, following the COVID-19 outbreak during the first guarter of 2020.
+The Fund asset value increased by £124m to £1.876bn as at 31 March 2022 from £1.752bn as at 31 March 2021.
+This was largely as a result of £80m in deficit recovery receipts received during the year and positive performance within the infrastructure mandates and the long lease property fund.

-The most recent triennial valuation took place as at 31 March 2019, this will cover the three financial years from 2020/21.
-The funding level has increased greater than anticipated during the 2019 valuation to a 99% funding level as at 31 March 2019, up 19% from the 2016 valuation.
+The most recent triennial valuation took place as at 31 March 2019, this covers the three financial years from 2020/21.
+The funding level increased greater than anticipated during the 2019 valuation to a 99% funding level as at 31 March 2019, up 19% from the 2016 valuation.
 However, funding levels for different employers vary significantly.